-The binding elements of the investment strategy used to select the investments to attain the sustainable investment objective are:
+What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?

 (1) Positive Screenings

 a.
 Social Impact

 The Manager will measure the extent to which the activities of the investee companies of the Fund align and contribute to one or more of the UN-SDGs.